-Buildings constructed with structurally insulated panels (SIPs) provide higher insulative values and a stronger, more energy-efficient structure than a conventional stick-built dwelling.
-The prefab home-kit panels also reduce outside noise, block outside pollutants and produce less wasted material.
+Buildings a sustainable home with structural insulated panels (SIPs) provide higher insulative values and a stronger, more energy-efficient structure than a conventional stick-built dwelling.
+The prefab house-kit panels also reduce outside noise, block outside pollutants and produce less wasted material.

 It’s not all or nothing.
 Each sustainable material used reduces the environmental impact, and often utility costs.

-The importance of insulation cannot be overlooked when planning and building a sustainable house.
+The importance of insulation cannot be overlooked when planning and building a sustainable home.
 A properly sealed and insulated building increases energy efficiency.
 Builders are turning to materials such as recycled paper and even straw bales as alternatives to traditional fiberglass and Rockwool® insulation.
-SIPs must part of any sustainability plan, delivering 48 percent more energy efficient than conventional stick built and insulated homes.
+SIPs must be part of any sustainability plan, delivering 48 percent more energy-efficient than conventional stick-built and insulated homes.

 SIPs are high-performance building panels made of a rigid foam insulation core, sandwiched between two structural panels of oriented strand board (OSB).
 Aside from the high R-value of prefabricated SIPs, their use as exterior walls, roofing, and flooring seals the building more efficiently than traditional building methods.
 The result is a home that is inherently stronger, more energy-efficient and quieter than conventional construction.

 A sustainable home can’t ignore windows.
-The cost of quality triple-pane, argon gas-filled windows is offset by energy savings.
+The cost of quality triple-pane, argon gas-filled windows are offset by energy savings.

 Likewise, efficient heating and cooling systems must be a priority.
 Older furnaces, manufactured before 1992, may waste 30 percent of the fuel need to heat or cool a home.